windingtree/developer-portal/docs/orgid/orgid-register.md

 A Travel Business that wishes to participate directly on the Winding Tree ecosystem is represented by a set of two components:

-* An ORGiD Identifier: This is a unique 64-bytes hexadecmial string identifier, similar to a registration number provided by a country's business registry.
+* _An ORGiD Identifier_: This is a unique 64-bytes hexadecmial string identifier, similar to a registration number provided by a country's business registry.
 This identifier is normally created by the ORGiD smartcontract automatically, but it can be chosen if is not yet in used.
-* An associated JSON document: This is a machine-readable file that contains all the details of the travel business.
+* _An associated JSON document_: This is a machine-readable file that contains all the details of the travel business.
 It is not stored on the blockchain for performance and costs reasons, but rather hosted by a traditional webserver.

 The JSON document provides a structured representation of the travel business.
 It contains elements that can be found in a business registry, enriched with information that allows developers to interact with the business: